pb319/Sales_Insights/README.md

 # Sales_Insights
-My First GitHub repository as well as the first-ever end-to-end Power BI project relating to sales insights of the company named AtliQ Hardware.
+My First GitHub repository as well as the first-ever end-to-end Power BI project relating to sales insights of a fictional company named AtliQ Hardware.

 #  *** Sales Insights ***
 ![Atliq](https://github.com/pb319/Sales_Insights/assets/66114329/b0296e2a-9be1-4636-be5d-ae412de02e28)

-#### In this project I’ve simulated a business problem resolution to a hardware company in India where I used MySQL and Power BI for datamining and visualization.
+#### In this project I’ve simulated a business problem resolution for a hardware company in India where I used MySQL and Power BI for data mining and visualization.

 #### **AtliQ Hardware**
 - Is a company which supplies computer hardware and peripherals to many clients across India;